Rikers Island correction officers contribute to flow of drugs and other contraband in NYC jails

 When visits to detainees were banned during the pandemic, Sheehan notes, drug contraband seizures increased.

-“We saw more contraband when visits were cancelled than ever before,” Sheehan said.
+“We saw more contraband when visits were canceled than ever before,” Sheehan said.

 More evidence that correction officers are a significant part of the contraband problem emerged during the Brooklyn Federal Court trial in November of James Albert‚ 46, a detainee accused of bribing correction officers to bring drugs to Rikers Island.